ArduPilot/ardupilot_wiki/common/source/docs/common-power-module-configuration-in-mission-planner.rst

 Other Parameters
 ----------------

-- :ref:`BATT_OPTIONS<BATT_OPTIONS>` bit 0, if set, will ignore the State Of Charge field in UAVCAN moniotrs, since some do not populate this field with meaningful data.
+- :ref:`BATT_OPTIONS<BATT_OPTIONS>` bit 0, if set, will ignore the State Of Charge field in DroneCAN moniotrs, since some do not populate this field with meaningful data.
 - :ref:`BATT_SUM_MASK<BATT_SUM_MASK>` is used if the monitor is type "10" (SumofFollowing) to select which of the higher numbered monitors values will be summed and displayed for this monitor.
 - :ref:`BATT_ARM_VOLT<BATT_ARM_VOLT>` is the minimum voltage reported from this monitor that will allow arming to occur.
 - :ref:`BATT_ARM_MAH<BATT_ARM_MAH>` is the minimum capacity remaining reported from this monitor that will allow arming to occur.